EashS/AI_Minesweeper/README.md

 # AI_Minesweeper
-Minesweeper application built using artificial algorithms
+Minesweeper application built using A.I. algorithms like Hill-Climbing and Simulated Annealing

 @author: EASHAN SAPRE